Blankscreen-exe/docker-practice/README.md

 If you are willing to contribute to this repository by submitting your own tutorial, make sure you have fulfilled the following points:

 <!--contribution-guidelines-start-->
-- [x] Tutorial title starts with a 3-digit serial number followed by a dot(.), then a space, then the title. e.g. `001. dockerize a simple script`
+- [x] Tutorial title starts with a 3-digit serial number followed by a dot(.), then a space, then the title. e.g. `001. dockerize a simple script`.
 - [x] Tutorial folder name should have all lowercase letters.
 - [x] Tutorial name and serial number in the main README, README inside the tutorial folder and in the folder name, should all be *same*.
 - [x] README.md inside the project folder should be based on the template provided in the `/template/README.md`.